-- Should the AASS support "colonization" schemes to send people freed from slavery to Africa? - Should the AASS spend time and money opposing racial discrimination in the North as well as attempting to end slavery in the South? - Should the AASS support efforts to gain greater equality for women? - Should the AASS support armed attempts to resist enforcement of the Fugitive Slave Act? - Should the AASS support John Brown either with guns or money?
+- Should the AASS support "colonization" schemes to send people freed from slavery to Africa? - · Should the AASS spend time and money opposing racial discrimination in the North as well as attempting to end slavery in the South? - Should the AASS support efforts to gain greater equality for women? - Should the AASS support armed attempts to resist enforcement of the Fugitive Slave Act? - · Should the AASS support John Brown either with guns or money?

-Students created an aural tapestry of abolitionist resistance.
 These were actual historical dilemmas, although I took some liberty in suggesting that they were each debated in an assembly of AASS members.
 Here's an example from the handout: